puppetlabs/iac/_posts/2020-03-18-how-to-use-agent-information-on-puppetserver.md

 **Use it ...**

-* for values only needed locally on a few agents.
+* for values specific to one or a few agents, for which managing via Hiera would be cumbersome.
 * for sensitive values that should not be exposed outside the individual agent.
 * for setting properties on resources.